rust-lang/rust-forge/src/platforms/zulip.md

 # Zulip

+[Rust's Zulip](https://rust-lang.zulipchat.com) is the primary communication channel of the Rust Project.
-[Rust's Zulip](https://rust-lang.zulipchat.com) is used by a number of teams, notably the compiler, language, and library teams, along with their working groups.
+It is used by most teams, notably the compiler, language, and library teams, along with their working groups.

 Zulip can be an unintuitive platform to get started with.
 To get started, take a look at the [getting started guide](https://zulipchat.com/help/getting-started-with-zulip).
 For more detail, examine the [Zulip user documentation](https://zulipchat.com/help/)!

+We require all Rust Project members to have a Zulip account, so that we have a way of contacting all Project members[^zulip-fcp].

+[^zulip-fcp]: See [this FCP](https://github.com/rust-lang/leadership-council/issues/228#issuecomment-3444066655) for more details.

 ## Where to go for help with using Zulip